opengento/magento2-gdpr/README.md

 ## Usage

 * Account deletion, anonymization, and export can be done in 'My Account > Privacy Settings'.
-* Customers can export their data in .zip archive containing .csv files with personal, wishlist, quote, and address data.
+  * Customers can export their data in `.zip` archive containing file, `.html` by default, with personal data.
-* Customer can delete or anonymize their account.
-Current password and reason is required.
-Account will be deleted within 1 hour (or as specified in configuration), in this time span its possible for customers to undo deletion.
+  * Customers can use their 'right to be forgotten'.
+The password is required to ensure the customer legibility.
-* If customer has made at least one order, they are ineligible to delete their account, instead it will be anonymized.
+    The account will be erased within 1 hour, or as specified in configuration.
+The customer can undo the action in this time span.
-* When a customer visits your store for the first time, a popup notification about cookie policy will be shown.
+* Cookie Policy in a disclosure popup are shown at the first time customer visit.

 ## Settings